All Wrapped Up

 All Wrapped Up is a 7-track Christmas-themed extended play featuring musical artists signed to Hollywood Records singing their own versions of holiday songs.
 It was released on November 4, 2008, available exclusively at Target stores nationwide.

 Track listing

 Chart performance

-All Wrapped Up debuted at number 53 on the Billboard 200. and peaked at #10 in its eighth week on the chart.
+All Wrapped Up debuted at number 53 on the Billboard 200. and peaked at No. 10 in its eighth week on the chart.